Prospect Park Association Records

-The collection consists of materials from the various iterations of the Prospect Park Association, including organizational records, subject files, financial records, and media.
+The collection consists of materials from Prospect Park Association (formerly the Prospect Park and East River Road Improvement Association), including organizational records, subject files, financial records, and media.
 Due to a house fire in the 1970s, many of the early records were lost.
 The bulk of the material dates from the 1960s to the early 2000s.
 The Newsletters and Agendas, Minutes, Etc. series are good entries to the collection.

 At the heart of the neighborhood is Tower Hill Park, the highest land area in Minneapolis, home to the iconic Witch’s Hat tower.
-In 1901, Tower Hill was in danger of being leveled, rallying the neighborhood together to save it, perhaps being the first major project PPIA took on, headed by Wilbur J. Hartzell.
+In 1901, Tower Hill was in danger of being leveled, rallying the neighborhood, under the guidance of PPIA and Wilbur J. Hartzell, to save it.
 The group also prevented the gravel mining of Tower Hill in 1906, at which point it was designated a park.

 Water pressure was poor in Prospect Park and PPIA advocated for a water tower to benefit the residents.
 In 1913, a 150,000 gallon water tower designed by Frederick William Cappelen was built and used for 40 years, until it was decommissioned in 1952.
 The caretaker of the tower was dubbed “The Wizard” by local residents and children.
 In 1955, the tower was struck by lightning and saved from demolition by PPA.
-In 1986, the Witch’s Hat was renovated to preserve it for another 100 years.
+In 1986, the Witch’s Hat was renovated.
 It was placed on the National Register of Historic Places in 1997.

 In 1993, the PPA became involved with the Neighborhood Revitalization Program (NRP), a citywide investment program designed to improve Minneapolis neighborhoods.
 PPA laid out an action plan including initiatives for housing, the environment, transportation, education, safety, livability, business, and recreation.
 In an effort to increase safety and security in the neighborhood, PPA decided to petition property owners to financially support the implementation of ornamental street lights, with the NRP funding part of the project as well.
 Some residents vehemently opposed the street light initiative, citing a mishandling of the matter on the part of the NRP, PPA and the City of Minneapolis, as well as a lack of evidence that lighting has an effect on crime rates.
 Nevertheless, the street lighting was installed in 2000, but only after years of disagreement between PPA and the opposing residents.
 As a result of the street lighting issue, more than 100 Prospect Park property owners sued the City of Minneapolis, and some of the disgruntled residents formed another neighborhood group called the Prospect Park Neighborhood Association (PPNA).